Vaibhav77b/NLP-APP/README.md

 touch .env

-# Add your Hugging Face token:
+# Add your Hugging Face token in .env:

 HF_TOKEN=your_hf_token_here